mustafamagdy/ecommerce/backend/tasks.md

 /////// Printing ///////

 - we have 3 components:
-    - data
+[x] data
-        - come from the application logic (the dto)
+  [x] come from the application logic (the dto)
-    - template
+[x] template
-        - come from db based on the current tenant configuration for the template
-        - template takes the data and construct in memory structure representation of the printable
-        - we can have multiple templates for a given printable, but only on is active (more than one or none throws an exception)
+    [x] come from db based on the current tenant configuration for the template [x] template takes the data and construct in memory structure representation of the printable [x] we can have multiple templates for a given printable, but only on is active (more than one or none throws an exception)
-            - each template has predefined sections, you cannot add, or delete sections
-            - you can enable/disable section
+        [x] each template has predefined sections, you cannot add, or delete sections [x] you can enable/disable section
-            - each section has: type (readonly), position, alignment, order, show-debug, bindingValue, valueFormat
-            - based on some types section can have: font-size, font-name, width, height
+        [x] each section has: type (readonly), position, alignment, order, show-debug, bindingValue, valueFormat [x] based on some types section can have: font-size, font-name, width, height [x] bindingValue:
-            - bindingValue:
-              - propName, propName.propName, propName[].propName
+          [x] propName, propName.propName, propName[].propName
-    - pdf generator
+  [x] pdf generator
-        - uses template to draw the pdf
+      [x] uses template to draw the pdf
-    - here how it should work ->
+[x] here how it should work ->
-      - export func need to get the active template from that template types (the active invoice template for ex)
-      - export func also has the model (the dto), it passes the dto to the template to bind its values and get back a bound template
+  [x] export func need to get the active template from that template types (the active invoice template for ex) [x] export func also has the model (the dto), it passes the dto to the template to bind its values and get back a bound template
-      - then the output bound template should contains each section with its properties, and its content has been populated
-      - export func should pass this bound template to the pdf generator to draw the pdf
+  [x] then the output bound template should contains each section with its properties, and its content has been populated [x] export func should pass this bound template to the pdf generator to draw the pdf
+- formats
-    -
+  - format number, date,